Support For Book Groups

 Reading suggestions, excerpts, guides, and much more!

 Book discussion guides, advice for starting and running a book group, and interviews with book groups around the country

 Reading Group Choices

 Recommendations and book group guides, as well as information for book group leaders

 Lists of the best books for discussion, based on ratings from 32,000 clubs as well as book guides and other online tools to simplify club communications and activities

 Reading guides, book reviews, and book club resources

-Biographies, bibliographies, and critical analyses of authors from every era and literary discipline
+Biographies, bibliographies, and critical analyses of writers and their works

 Many publishers offer reading group guides online.
 These sites are also helpful for choosing titles.
 Here are a few publishers to try:

 Random House Reading Group Guides